 Why fresh peppers can taste hotter than dried

 The main physical difference between dried and fresh chili peppers is the water content, and that’s the key behind the mystery.
-The amount of water in the pepper impacts the heat that you get from it.
+The amount of water in the pepper impacts the heat that you feel from it.
 It’s not that water adds to the heat.
 It simply moves it around your mouth way more effectively, creating a much hotter eating experience.
-This is exactly why you don’t use water to treat chili burn.
+This is exactly why you don’t use water to treat chili burn (but learn what does work.)

+Everything above can change once again when using dried and fresh chilies as ingredients in recipes.
 The difference in heat level between fresh and dried chilies really only applies if you are eating them raw or if they are in a cooked dish that does not have any added moisture.
 When there is added moisture, the capsaicin will be distributed equally among the water content.
-The equal distribution means that you will not be able to detect much of a difference in heat between the two forms.
+The equal distribution means that you cannot detect much of a difference in heat between the two forms.

 Must-read related posts